|by Mark Pulsifer|

-Use of other types of traps may be practical for catching skunks, but require a permit from the Department of Lands and Forestry.
+Use of other types of traps may be practical for catching skunks, but require a permit from the Department of Natural Resources and Renewables.

 In areas where firearms may be legally discharged, shooting with a shotgun can be effective under the right circumstances, but will most likely result in the release of spray.
 Anyone considering this method should inquire about firearms regulations in their area.
-Use of other types of firearms usually requires a permit from the Department of Lands and Forestry.
+Use of other types of firearms usually requires a permit from the Department of Natural Resources and Renewables.

 Diluted solutions of tomato juice or vinegar are reputed to be effective in educing the odour of musk from people, pets, and clothing.
 Commercial products specially designed to remove skunk odour may be available from local veterinarians.
 Neutroleum Alpha, an aromatic deodorant, is effective when applied to cotton balls and placed in basements or garages.
 This material can be purchased from most hospital supply houses or pest control agencies.